DEFRA/fcp-sfd-comms/README.md

 1. Cron job is triggered to run every 30 seconds.
 First stage is sending a request to the GOV.UK Notify API for a status update.
 2. Notify API returns status update to SFD's comms service.
-3. Comms service will re-build and publish the message with the status update onto the SFD topic.
+3. Comms service will build and publish the message with the status update onto the SFD topic.
 4. Updated message is stored in SFD's comms database.
-5. All topic subscribers will also consume the updated message.
+5. All topic subscribers will listen and consume the updated message.

 The `fcp-sfd-comms` service is also configured to handle retries (i) on any messages that fail to be delivered to the recipient.
 Requests are sent to the Notify API to retry sending the message (ii).
 In parallel to this, `fcp-sfd-comms` will re-build the message and publish it onto the SFD topic (iii) and store the message in the Mongo database (iv).
 All topic subscriptions (in this case FDM) will consume the message published onto SFD's topic (v).